Do Now

 2. If the content of your Do Nows repeat over a week, adapt them accordingly

-If you do decide to go down this route, it is imperative you are responsive.
+If you do decide to go down this route, you must be responsive.
 If students nail a particular concept on Monday, there is little point in asking questions of the same difficulty for the rest of that week.
 Likewise, if students struggle with a topic, there is little point asking a more difficult question the next lesson.

 This means that you cannot plan and print your Do Nows for the full week in advance.
 Tweaks will be needed.

-There is a further complication with this kind of Do Now: if students do struggle with a question, you are obliged to try to fix the issue there, and then, as you know, they will be quizzed on the same topic in the next lesson’s Do Now.
+There is a further complication with this Do Now structure: If students do struggle with a question, you are obliged to try to fix the issue there, and then, as you know, they will be quizzed on the same topic in the next lesson’s Do Now.
 This is the very reason I do not include prerequisite knowledge in the Do Now – I want to have the freedom to move on from any question in the Do Now in the moment and return to it at a later date.
-When Do Now topics repeat throughout the week, I simply cannot do that.
+When Do Now topics repeat throughout the week, I cannot do that.

 3. Track the content of your Do Nows